Tilleke & Gibbins

 N/A

-The Cambodian government has been preparing a draft anti-cyber crime law, and if this law is enacted, it would implicate data privacy and data protection issues.
+The Cambodian government has been preparing a draft personal data protection law, and anti-cyber crime law, .
+If these laws are enacted, they would implicate data privacy and data protection issues.